 Peter Harris is Professor of Tax Law at the University of Cambridge.
 His primary academic interest is in international, corporate and comparative tax law, with particular reference to its history and development.
 He is also Director of the Centre for Tax Law.
 Professor Harris is the author of five international tax books, the most recent being Corporate Tax Law (CUP), holds key editorial posts in the tax field and acts as Technical Assistance Advisor for the International Monetary Fund.
 Professor Harris has taught the Corporate Taxation module on numerous occasions.

-Felix Steffek is a University Senior Lecturer in Comparative Commercial Law, a fellow at Newnham College and is a 3CL Co-Director.
-His research interests are in commercial, company, insolvency and dispute resolution law.
-He has acted as an adviser to national and European legislative bodies as well as to the World Bank.
-Dr. Steffek is one of the instructors for the Deals course and lectures on the LLM Corporate Finance course.
+Felix Steffek is Professor of Law, a Senior Member of Newnham College and Director of the Centre for Corporate and Commercial Law (3CL).
+His research interests are in corporate finance and insolvency law, dispute resolution and technology and law.
+He has acted as an adviser to national and European legislative bodies as well as to the World Bank, the OECD, the EBRD and UNIDROIT.
+Professor Steffek is one of the instructors for the Deals course and lectures on the LLM Corporate Finance and Corporate Insolvency courses.

-Richard Williams is University Senior Lecturer in Corporate Law and is a fellow at Christ's College.
+Richard Williams is Associate Professor in Corporate Law and is a fellow at Christ's College.
 His primary research interests are in company law and insolvency law, with particular reference to law and economic analysis.
-Dr Williams has published extensively on directors' disqualification and other aspects of corporate and insolvency law.
-He lectures on the LLM Corporate Insolvency course.
+Professor Williams has published extensively on directors' disqualification and other aspects of corporate and insolvency law.
+He lectures on the LLM Corporate Insolvency course and is currently LLM Director.